 - If we feel that your child has a SEND that requires external support we will always seek your consent before we make a referral to gain specialist advice or support to help us meet your child's needs.
 This could include a specialist teacher, Educational Psychologist or a speech and language therapist.
 You will always be informed by your child's Class Teacher and/or Miss Akrigg of the outcomes and recommendations of any referrals made.

 How do we meet the needs of SEND children?

 If we feel that your child has SEND we will devise Pupil Overview of Provision (POP) which will outline what we feel they need in place to help them progress through the education system.
 This may be provision within school and/or through external agencies.
 The POP will give specific targets and outline how children are being supported.
 Your child's class teacher will invite you in every term to review your child's progress and look at the planned provision for each term.

 If your child's needs continue to hinder their learning and development and we feel we need additional support in school order to deliver the required provision it may be necessary to apply for an Educational Health Care Plan (previously known as statements).

 It is important to note that SEN children may require support on a short term basis or for many years.
 The needs of each individual child will be different.

-At Kildwick School we firmly believe that all children make progress in different ways and at different speeds.
+At Kildwick CE School we firmly believe that all children make progress in different ways and at different speeds.
 Teachers take this into account and work hard to consider children's strengths, different learning styles and abilities.
 This means that children may have different levels of support.
 If your child is making slower progress it does not automatically mean that they have SEN.